aimms/how-to/Articles/294/294-Online-XML-HTTP-library.rst

     * **Body (optional)** : Used to store data you want to send to the server, for example in a POST method request.

-Extracting the XML file from the server
+Extracting the XML File from the Server
 ---------------------------------------------
 At the end of this tutorial, we'll have the required XML file.